AkshathRaghav/AkshathRaghav.github.io/_projects/rais.md

 ## Proposed Methodology

-Based on my findings from the collected data, I have compiled a workflow that can be used to iteratively identify the crucial and miscellenous aspects of a repository, decide upon a label to present to the codebase as a whole with respect to it's level of replicability, and provide a score to reflect how re-useable it *looks* to be.
+Based on my findings from the collected data, I compiled a workflow that can be used to iteratively identify the crucial and miscellenous aspects of a repository, decide upon a label to present to the codebase as a whole with respect to it's level of replicability, and provide a score to reflect how re-useable it *looks* to be.

 * LHS: I focus on evaluating a repository based on it’s structure, documentation, trustability (certificates), and community engagement.
 These aspects help us understand how straightforward it is for someone to replicate open-source work, and if there is a reputation for the same.
 * RHS: I focus on practicality.
 My goal is to understand if all the data, code, and metrics are present to (literally) reproduce an experiment.
 I make my decision tree aimed at classifying repositories into ‘types’ of reproducibility (shown in purple), with a final ‘score’ to reflect the presence of all the required factors (shown in blue).